Therapy is just one tool in your toolbox:

-In challenging times talking can help, but there are lots of ways to support positive change beside just talking it out.
-Meditation, grounding skills, exercise and social connection are all evidence-based and powerful examples of useful, accessible and low cost (or free) supports that can scaffold better mental health for the long term.
+In challenging times “talk therapy” can help, but there are lots of ways to support positive change.
+Meditation, good quality self-help and informative books, learning and practicing grounding skills, exercise, and social connection are all evidence-based and powerful examples of useful, accessible and low cost (or free) supports that can scaffold better mental health for the long term.

 Although either myself or my clients have found these resources useful, please always take them with a grain of salt!
 What works for one person is not right for everyone, and the best teachers and organisers do sometimes get things wrong.
-If in doubt, discuss, ask questions, take some time out to decide if the resource is right for you.
+If in doubt take some time out to decide if the resource is right for you!

 Books